Stream all of the NFL games every Thursday, Sunday, and Monday.

-YouTube TV is the best live TV streaming service for NFL fans.
-YouTube TV is the only streaming service with all of the channels that broadcast NFL games: CBS, ESPN, FOX, NBC, and NFL Network.
+YouTube TV is the best live TV streaming service for NFL fans because it's the only streaming service with all of the channels that broadcast NFL games: CBS, ESPN, FOX, NBC, and NFL Network.

 And it gets better.
 YouTube TV also lets you add the NFL RedZone Channel to your lineup for the season for $11 per month or bundle it with NFL Sunday Ticket.
 If you don't know what the NFL RedZone Channel is, boy, you're in for a treat.

 You'll get to watch the exciting red zone moments of every game during the Sunday morning and afternoon games.
 The NFL Red Zone Channel will jump to whichever team is inside the 20-yard line ready to score, and you'll also get to see replays of crazy great plays, like pick-6s, one-handed grabs, and Hail Marys.

 You're going to want to find out more about the NFL RedZone Channel in our review and find out more about YouTube TV's DVR with unlimited storage space.
 You'll be able to record all (and I mean all) of the NFL games.

-fuboTV is best for sports coverage, but not necessarily complete for NFL
+fuboTV is best for sports coverage and is complete for NFL-watching